Data Privacy Month: Are You Smarter Than Your Phone?

 Did you know, “Smartphones can predict a user's gender with 71% accuracy, & can distinguish between ‘tall’ and ‘short’ people and ‘heavy’ and ‘light’ people, with about 80% accuracy?”
 Take a look at this recorded webinar from the January 9 EDUCAUSE Live!
 Data Privacy Month kickoff event with special guest, Rebecca Herold (the Privacy Professor) to find out just exactly how smart your Smartphone is.

-Nearly everyone on a college campus today has a mobile phone, capable of accomplishing amazing tasks while on... ...
+Nearly everyone on a college campus today has a mobile phone, capable of accomplishing... ...

 What is the Private Information Management Initiative?

 The Private Information Management Initiative (PIMI) is a program where the RIT Information Security Office helps RIT faculty and staff scan their computers and attached drives to determine if they contain private information (PI).
 When PI is found, each RIT faculty and staff member is responsible for remediating the private information by scrubbing or shredding the files.